shadetree-dev/ruin/README.md

 # ruin 🌧

-> "Ruin everything.
-Except your important resources."
+> "Ruin your CLI tools, not your important resources."

+> [!INFO]
+> Ruin is meant to be a generalized wrapper that will be extensible for other CLI tools.
+The initial use case is for augmenting `kubectl`.

 `ruin-kubectl` is a secure wrapper for `kubectl` that:
-- Prevents accidental production mistakes
+- Prevents accidental destructive mistakes by prompting/delaying non-read actions
-- Requires sudo or awareness prompts for flagged contexts
+- Requires `sudo` or awareness prompts for flagged contexts
 - Logs all sensitive command usage to a secure file or remote endpoint

 ---